jwilger/kookaburra/README.markdown

 `spec/support/kookaburra_setup.rb`:

     require 'kookaburra/test_helpers'
-    require 'thwait'
+    require 'kookaburra/rack_app_server'
-    require 'find_a_port' # from the find_a_port gem

     # Change these to the files that define your custom GivenDriver and UIDriver
     # implementations.
     require 'my_app/kookaburra/given_driver'
     require 'my_app/kookaburra/ui_driver'

-    APP_PORT = FindAPort.available_port
+    # `MyApplication` below should be replaced with the object that
+    # implements the Rack `#call` interface for your application.
+For a
+    # Rails app, this would be along the lines of
+    # `MyAppName::Application`.
+    app_server = Kookaburra::RackAppServer.new do
+      require 'path/to/my_application'
+      MyApplication
+    end

-    # c.app_host below should be set to whatever the root URL of your running
+    # c.app_host below should be set to whatever the root URL of your
-    # application is.
+    # running application is.
     Kookaburra.configure do |c|
       c.given_driver_class = MyApp::Kookaburra::GivenDriver
       c.ui_driver_class = MyApp::Kookaburra::UIDriver
-      c.app_host = 'http://localhost:%d' % APP_PORT
+      c.app_host = 'http://localhost:%d' % app_server.port
       c.browser = Capybara::Session.new(:selenium)
       c.server_error_detection { |browser|
         browser.has_css?('head title', :text => 'Internal Server Error')